Columbia High School (New Jersey): Athletic titles

 Trailing by eight points in the final three minutes of the championship game at the Newark Armory, the 1925 boys basketball team came back to win the Class B (since recategorized as Group III) state title with a 24-21 victory against Princeton High School.

 The boys swimming team won the Public state championship in 1942, 1949, 1955 and 1956, and won the Division A title in 1960.

 The boys spring / outdoor track team won the Group IV state championship in 1948.

 The boys cross-country team won the Group IV boys' title in 1960.

 The boys tennis team won the Group IV state championship in 1969, defeating Teaneck High School in the semifinals and Ridgewood High School 2-1 in the tournament final.

 The boys' soccer team won the Group IV state championship in 1978 (defeating Brick Township High School in the finals), 1979 (vs. Neptune High School), 1989 (vs. East Brunswick High School) and 1998 (vs. Bridgewater-Raritan High School).
-The team was coached by Gene Chyzowych, one of the most successful active scholastic soccer coaches in the nation, who had an overall career record of 757 wins in his 50-year coaching career that ended in 2013.
+The team was coached for 50 years by Gene Chyzowych, who had 757 career wins in his coaching career that ended in 2013, making him one of the most successful scholastic soccer coaches in the nation's history.
 The 2007 boys' soccer team won the North II, Group IV state sectional championship with a 1–0 win over Westfield High School in the tournament final.

 The baseball team won the Greater Newark Tournament in 1978, 1979, 1986 and 1995.
 The program's four titles are tied for fifth-most in tournament history through 2019.
 The team won the 1995 Greater Newark Tournament title, defeating Belleville High School 1-0 in the finals.